dtcenter/METplus/docs/Contributors_Guide/noaa_install.rst

 --------------------------

-The table below lists the system name, the location for the installation of the METplus sample data, and the account used for the installation of the sample data.
+The table below lists the system name, the location for the installation of the METplus sample data and the account used for the installation of the sample data.
 Check to see if a directory exists with the format *METplus-X.Y_sample_data* for the desired version of METplus.
 If no data exists, create a new directory for the sample data.
 Note the directory should be named *METplus-X.Y_sample_data* even for a